-As explained Dr. Alianov-Rautenberg’s research projects fits well research lines of the Bucerius Institute, yet it clearly broadens our approach of German-Jewish migrations by studying the homemaking in German-Jewish history, combining gender, cultural and social history approaches.
-We see in Dr. Alianov-Rautenberg’s research an important contribution to the research lines of the Institute, and this is the reason why we choose to host her next, hoping that she will receive the prestigious Minerva fellowship.
+Dr. Alianov-Rautenberg’s research projects fit well in the Bucerius Institute, yet it clearly broadens our approach of German-Jewish migrations by studying the process of homemaking in German-Jewish history, combining gender, cultural, and social-historical approaches.
+We see Dr. Alianov-Rautenberg’s research as an important contribution to the research of the Institute and this is the reason why we have chosen to host her, in the hopes that she will receive the prestigious Minerva fellowship.

-In view of the exceptional qualities of Dr. Alianov-Rautenberg and the new perspectives open by her research project, I am pleased to invite Dr. Alianov-Rautenberg to be research fellow at our Institute for the next academic year, and I strongly recommend her application for a Minerva fellowship.
+In view of the exceptional qualities of Dr. Alianov-Rautenberg and the new perspectives odeveloped by her research project, I am pleased to invite Dr. Alianov-Rautenberg to be a research fellow at our Institute for the next academic year and I strongly recommend her application for a Minerva Fellowship.

-With my best regards
+With my best regards,